-If you are interested in learning and would like more detail, please phone or email us - we look forward to helping with any queries.
+If you are interested in learning and would like more details, please phone or email us - we look forward to helping with any queries.

 Beginners are taught the basics of bidding and play, with full notes provided, and no partner is required.
 There are very few barriers to learning to playing bridge.
 Youth under 14 years MUST be accompanied by a guardian.
-The Beginners’ courses comprise a set of 15 lessons/playing sessions $200 (youth half-price).
-Contact the Club to enrol firstname.lastname@example.org
+The Beginners courses comprise a set of 15 lessons/playing sessions at a cost of $200 (youth half-price).
+Contact the Club to enrol email@example.com

 What is Bridge?

 Bridge is a card game for four players.
 You play with a partner so it is two against two.

 Why Learn Bridge?

 People play bridge for many reasons.
 Many players are more interested in the social interaction with their friends, others like the challenge - they like to win.
 But also ... it is good for you!

 Lessons for Beginners